New Tazewell County Justice Center Annex Blends History with Modern Needs - Correctional News

 Overall, the annex will help maintain downtown Pekin as the symbolic and functional center of justice in the county.
 Its placement across from the historic courthouse reinforces civic continuity while delivering a modern, efficient environment for users.
 Every design decision was informed by operational needs and stakeholder input, from layout to circulation to exterior presence, resulting in a facility that balances long-term function with community pride.

-Matt Bickel is a Partner in Wold Architects and Engineers’ Government sector.
+Matt Bickel is a Government Practice Leader with Wold Architects and Engineers.
 He has been with the company since 2001 and has worked on numerous municipal and government facility projects.
 He holds a bachelor’s degree in Architecture from North Dakota State University.